 Reduce Your Aluminum Exposure

 Aluminum is one of the most abundant metals on earth and it has permeated mainstream products to the degree that it’s virtually impossible to completely avoid exposure.
 However, you can take certain measures to reduce your exposure.
 Use glass cookware instead of aluminum.
 Avoid hygiene products (antacids, deodorant) with aluminum hydroxide, natural substitutes are available.
 Avoid processed and frozen foods, their containers can contain aluminum.
 Instead opt for fresh, organic fruits and vegetables, and foods with responsible packaging.
-If aluminum exposure is of concern to you, consider performing a toxic metal cleanse.
-It’s an easy and gentle process that can help remove the toxic metals that do our bodies bad.
+If toxic metal exposure is of concern to you, consider performing a toxic metal cleanse.

 - Kumar V, Gill KD.
 Aluminium neurotoxicity: neurobehavioural and oxidative aspects.
 Arch Toxicol.
 2009 Nov;83(11):965-78. doi: 10.1007/s00204-009-0455-6.
 Epub 2009 Jul 1.
 Review.